Have you ever heard someone accuse another player of metagaming? Perhaps you’ve seen the term but weren’t sure what it meant.

-- Clearly define what can/should be considered publicly known IC knowledge versus not.
+- Clearly define what can/should be considered common IC knowledge versus not.
 For example, if the contents of a helpfile or page would not be widely known, make sure players know that so they can roleplay accordingly.

 - Avoid sharing limited IC knowledge in a meta way, e.g. by telling the players but not the characters.
-(For an example, see How to write excellent room descriptions.)
+(For an example of how this sometimes happens, see my post on How to write excellent room descriptions.)

 - Consider limiting systems that are susceptible to metagaming or that result in a lot of metagaming accusations.